On the concentration distribution in turbulent thermals: Evolution of PDF and moments of concentration

 Dimensional analysis (Eq.~\ref{eq:moments_c_3}) predicts that $\langle c\rangle \sim (t/t_g)^{-3/2} = (c_1 t/t_g)^{-3/2}$.
 The moments of concentration are therefore predicted to evolve as

-In figure \ref{fig:momentconcentration}, the predicted moments are shown with grey dashed lines, using $c_1=2.0$, which is obtained by fitting experimental and numerical data with $\xi=0.5$.
+In Fig.~\ref{fig:momentconcentration}, the predicted moments are shown with grey dashed lines, using $c_1=2.0$, which is obtained by fitting experimental and numerical data with $\xi=0.5$.
 The good agreement between the prediction of Eq.~\ref{eq:moment_concentration} (which assumes an exponential PDF) and the data gives further support to our proposition that the concentration PDF is exponential.
 It also shows that the time evolution of all the moments of $c$, and therefore of the PDF, can indeed be accurately predicted with a single fitting parameter ($c_1$).

-Figure~\ref{fig:moment_meanc}a shows the moment of concentration $\langle c/\langle c \rangle)^k\rangle^{1/k}$ for different $k$ as a function of time.
+Fig.~\ref{fig:moment_meanc}a shows the moment of concentration $\langle c/\langle c \rangle)^k\rangle^{1/k}$ for different $k$ as a function of time.
 All moments are shifted along the y-axis for better readability.
 The moments $\langle c/\langle c \rangle)^k\rangle^{1/k}$ are almost constant with time in both experiments and simulations.
-Note that in figure~\ref{fig:momentconcentration}, the evolution of the moment of concentration is well predicted by Eq.~\ref{eq:moment_concentration}.
-Figure~\ref{fig:moment_meanc}b shows the temporal mean of the moment of concentration $\overline{\langle (c/\langle c \rangle)^k\rangle}$ as a function of the predicted moment for a truncated exponential distribution (see Eq.~\ref{eq:moment_truncated_exp}).
+Note that in Fig.~\ref{fig:momentconcentration}, the evolution of the moment of concentration is well predicted by Eq.~\ref{eq:moment_concentration}.
+Fig.~\ref{fig:moment_meanc}b shows the temporal mean of the moment of concentration $\overline{\langle (c/\langle c \rangle)^k\rangle}$ as a function of the predicted moment for a truncated exponential distribution (see Eq.~\ref{eq:moment_truncated_exp}).
 Moments of concentration are well explained by our truncated exponential distribution model, although the dispersion of the experimental and numerical values increases with $k$.
-Figure~\ref{fig:moment_meanc}b shows no significant dependence on Reynolds or Schmidt numbers.
+Fig.~\ref{fig:moment_meanc}b shows no significant dependence on Reynolds or Schmidt numbers.